 Supplier Annual Certification CR-003

-On October 21, 2016, the DOD published the Final Rule for DFARS 252.204-7012, Safeguarding Covered Defense Information and Cyber Reporting.
-This follows the interim rules that were published in August 2015 and December 2015.
-It represents DoD’s efforts to prevent improper access of important unclassified information in the supply base.
+On October 21, 2016, the DOD published the Final Rule for DFARS 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
+It represents DoD’s efforts to prevent improper access to important unclassified information in the supply base.
 The DFARs clause contains the following main requirements:

-Contractors must provide adequate security for covered contractor information systems," to include implementing the security controls of National Institute of Standards and Technology (NIST) SP 800-171, as soon as practical but no later than Dec 31, 2017.
-A "covered contractor information system" is defined as an unclassified system that is owned, or operated by or for, a contractor and that processes, stores, or transmits covered defense information.
+Contractors must provide adequate security for “covered contractor information systems,” to include implementing the security controls of National Institute of Standards and Technology (NIST) SP 800-171 as required.
+A "covered contractor information system" is an unclassified information system that is owned, or operated by or for, a contractor and that processes, stores, or transmits covered defense information.

 CYBER INCIDENT REPORTING